emmanuel197/drum-machine/README.md

-# Meme Generator
+# Drum Machine

-This project is a web application that allows users to generate memes by adding text to randomly generated images.
-Users can select an image, add text at the top and bottom.
+This project is a web application that simulates a drum machine.
+Users can click on virtual drum pads to play different drum sounds.

 ## Features

-- Click a button to generate a random image from an image API
-- Add text at the top and bottom of the image
+- Play drum sounds by clicking virtual drum pads
+- Each drum pad corresponds to a different drum sound
+- Visual feedback when drum pads are clicked

 ## Technologies Used